 [caplv1] suppresses capital letters in literary braille only (they remain allowed in technical notation).

-[svcbh~"] defines the hyphen character to use when in computer braille to dot 5.
+[svcbh~"] defines the hyphen character to use when in computer braille to be dot 5.

-If the first example had started from this template, and chosen the existing "initial" style as a basis, then by adding the [tx] and [g1] codes as above, any imported or new document would be translated into Grade 1 braille in addition to formatting using these "initial" directions.
+If the first example had started from this template, and chosen the existing initial style as a basis, then added the [tx] and [g1] codes as above, any imported or new document would be translated into Grade 1 braille in addition to the formatting defined by these initial directions.